1,000+ Opportunities

 Transferability: could this project work in other locations?

-Based on current listing details, eligibility includes: Any Kansas business, industry, community group, school, or organization whose project was implemented at least six months prior to application but not more than two years ago.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Any Kansas business, industry, community group, school, or organization whose project was implemented at least six months prior to application but not more than two years ago.
+Confirm the full requirements in the official notice before applying.